svinkapeppa/Audio-Player/README.md

-# WinAMP-2.0
+# Audio Player

-So the idea was to create my own audio player...
+## Goal

-but I failed ):
+The goal of the project is to build my own audio player using C++ as the main programming language.
+I believe I could implement two version: lightweight and heavyweight.
+The first one is terminal - based solution, and the second one - windowed application.